VisualPHPUnit/VisualPHPUnit/README.md

 Note that you will have to change the `server_name` to the name you use in your hosts file.
 You will also have to adjust the directories according to where you installed the code.
 In this configuration, /srv/http/vpu/ is the project root.
 The public-facing part of VisualPHPUnit, however, is located in app/public within the project root (so in this example, it's /srv/http/vpu/app/public).

 When that's done, restart your web server, and then point your browser at the server name you chose above!

-### Apache

-VPU comes with .htaccess files, so you won't have to worry about configuring anything.
-Simply point your browser at the location where you installed the code!

-#### Troubleshooting

-1. Make sure `mod_rewrite` is enabled.
-2. Make sure `AllowOverride` in your `httpd.conf` is set to `all`.
-3. If you're using WAMP, you'll need to adjust the two `.htaccess` files to reflect the location where you extracted VPU.
-(In this example, VPU has been extracted to `C:\wamp\www\vpu`, where `C:/wamp/www/` has been set as the `DocumentRoot` in `httpd.conf`.)
-  - In the `.htaccess` file located at the root of the repository, add the following line after line 2:
-    `RewriteBase /vpu`
-  - In `app/public/.htaccess`, add the following line after line 2:
-    `RewriteBase /vpu/app/public`

 ## Project Configuration (optional)